rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 4. Create a proper HTTP response
 5. Improve the throughput of our server with a thread pool

 Before we get started, however, there's one thing we should mention: if you were writing this code in production, there are a lot of better ways to write it.
 Specifically, there are a number of robust crates on crates.io that would make writing this easier.
 However, for this chapter, our intention is to learn, not to take the easy route.
-So we'll be writing a basic implementation ourselves.
+Since Rust is a systems programming language, we're able to choose what level of abstraction we want to work with.
+We're able to go to a lower level than is possible or practical in other languages if we so choose.
+So we'll be writing a basic HTTP server and thread pool ourselves in order to learn the general idea behind the crates we might use in the future.

 ## Accepting a TCP Connection